paigerodeghero/CPSC8750/publicWebsite.md

 You do not need to input a credit card, when asked just click the link for trying fly.io for free.

-In the [fly.io dashboard](https://fly.io/dashboard), make a new organization titled `clemson-clemsonUsername`.
-We will use this later.

 Navigate to your repository within a terminal.
 We are going to run commands within the project.

 But first, in order to make fly.io aware of how to run our project, we will need to add a "start" command.